wonderfulBoy/api-spring-boot-starter/README.md

 # API Spring Boot Starter Quickstart Guide

-This README.md describes how to quickly configure and use the starter
+This README.md describes how to quickly configure and use the starter.

 <p align="center">
   <a>